 The political process significantly impacts The Dow Chemical Company, through government policies, legislation, and judicial and regulatory decisions.
 Dow actively participates in the political process through legally permissible advocacy, grassroots efforts, and financial contributions.
+Dow’s participation in public policy and political engagement continues to focus on issues that are core to Dow’s operations and the markets in which we do business.

 Dow is committed to the highest standard of ethical conduct in our involvement in the public policy and political process1.
 All financial contributions strictly adhere to federal and state laws regarding contribution limits on amount and source, criteria and reporting requirements.
 Contribution information is a matter of public record and is readily available to interested parties through the Federal Election Commission, IRS and Secretaries of State.
 In addition, beginning in 2009 Dow will publish on dow.com an annual consolidated report of Dow's corporate political contributions.
+All political spending activities shall reflect the Dow’s interests and not those of its individual officers or directors.

 Federal law prohibits corporate political contributions to candidates in connection with federal elections.
 Such contributions include: any direct or indirect payment, distribution, subscription, loan, advance, deposit, or gift of money, services or anything of value to any candidate, campaign committee, political committee, or political party in connection with any federal election.